facu2279/authenticators/README.md

-- This endpoint receives user and password by parameter, we check that they are not empty or null, then we bring the password that corresponds to that user from the database, if it matches, return True, if they do not match or any of the checks are not successful, it returns False
+- This endpoint receives user and password by parameter, we check that they are not empty or null, then we bring the password that corresponds to that user from the database, if it matches, return jwt token to check on the frontend that the session is correct and someone who did not pass the login does not access, if they do not match or any of the checks are not successful, it returns False

 <br>